GeoNode/geonode/docs/src/setup/docker/vanilla-docker-installation.md

 !!! warning
     When `LETSENCRYPT_MODE` is set to production a valid email and email SMPT server are required to make the system generate a valid certificate.

-Whenever you change someting on .env file, you will need to rebuild the containers:
+Whenever you change something on .env file, you will need to rebuild the containers:

 ```bash
 docker-compose up -d